hoghug/belove-challenge/README.md

 - Content mode toggle — metaobject or block
 - Number of slides visible on **desktop**
 - Number of slides visible on **mobile**
-- Show/hide date on testimonial cards
-- Loop toggle — should the carousel wrap around or stop at the ends

 ---